Natt913/JPProject/README.md

 The task for this project is to create a flexible structure that could be used in any production line.
 This structure would then allow easy modification to handle different products.
 This project is from OraclProduction.

-I designed a template in Java for creating and recording all future production line items.
+I designed a template in Java, specifically version 8, for creating and recording all future production line items.
 For this particular production facility, it only implements a concrete class for music and movie players.

 ### This project includes :